YunkerD/masters-portfolio/README.md

 Reliability Engineer
 --------------------
 🚀 Reliability Engineer pivoting into Machine Learning, Asset Intelligence, and Customer Success.
 🎓 Preparing for Master of Data Science at La Trobe (Feb 2026) with a Coursera Plus learning sprint.

+* 🌍  I'm based in Brisbane
+* 🖥️  See my portfolio at [linkedin](http://www.linkedin.com/in/ dan-yunker-36807a2a4)
+* ✉️  You can contact me at [yunker.daniel@gmail.com](mailto:yunker.daniel@gmail.com)
+* 🧠  I'm currently learning - 📊 \[ML Prep 2026\] Weekly roadmap, notebooks, and subject mapping aligned with La Trobe MDS

+## 🛠️ Automation
+This portfolio uses GitHub Actions to auto-update the dashboard whenever new notebooks are added.
 📂 Building a public GitHub portfolio to showcase predictive analytics, stakeholder-ready documentation, and academic alignment.

 Welcome to my evolving portfolio documenting my Master of Data Science journey at La Trobe University.
 This site auto-updates with notebooks, case studies, and projects focused on predictive analytics, asset intelligence, and stakeholder clarity.